-To be quite honest it was a little more than a facelift.
+To be quite honest, it was a little more than a facelift.
 This house was flooded and the nicest family bought the house and decided to make it their home.
-It’s a 2 story colonial and although only the downstairs sustained flood damage almost every room was re-habbed in some way.
+It’s a two-story Colonial, and although only the downstairs sustained flood damage, almost every room was rehabbed in some way.
 A few just got new paint and flooring and others had walls moved.

-The dining room is right off the kitchen, it was a good size room but the doorway from the kitchen seemed too small so we made that wider to make it feel more open.
-This room only required flooring, paint, lighting and furnishings.
-We chose a table and chairs from Pier One and mixed in an antique dresser as a sideboard and the homeowners artwork.
+The dining room is right off the kitchen, it was a good-sized room but the doorway from the kitchen seemed too small so we made that wider to make it feel more open.
+This room only required flooring, paint, lighting, and furnishings.
+We chose a table and chairs from Pier One and mixed in an antique dresser as a sideboard and the homeowners’ artwork.

 Behind the kitchen and leading out to the back patio is a large living room, this is the “grown-up” living room for the adults when the kids are in the game room.
 This is a large room but it is long and narrow with many doors and one long brick wall.
 It also has a large brick fireplace at one end and an awkward recessed wall to one side.
 From the start I envisioned a modern fireplace with glass and custom cabinetry in the awkward little recessed wall.

 All the bathrooms were touched in some way.
 The 2 upstairs got painted and wallpapered (oh, how I love wallpaper!) and new shower doors installed.
 We kept the vanities but replaced the countertops to update them.
 We had some fun with the small bathroom downstairs.
 We did a black-and-white patterned tile on the floor, black shower door and accessories, and a deep blue on the walls.
 I gotta tell you, this was a hard sell but they were so happy with it and it looks fantastic.